top of page

 with researchers, educators, artists, and local communities

-Since 2020, Sarah Johnson, of Wild Rose Education has become a polar educator focused on the Arctic Ocean sea ice, circulation and climate.
-Through the NSF funded program, PolarTREC, she was paired with the International Arctic Buoy Program as an outreach officer.
-This relationship expanded to include many nationally reaching broader impacts and international education outreach activities over the past few years.
+Beginning in 2020, Sarah Johnson, of Wild Rose Education began her journey as a Polar educator.
+Through the NSF funded program, PolarTREC, she was paired with the International Arctic Buoy Program as an outreach officer focusing on the Arctic Ocean sea ice, circulation and climate..
+This relationship expanded to include many nationally reaching broader impacts and international education outreach activities.

-In 2022, Sarah joined the IABP AK Spring 22 Deployment led by the University of Washington Polar Science Center and the Office of Naval Research International Cooperative Engagement Program for Polar Research in the northern most town in the United States, Utqiaġvik, Alaska for nearly 2 weeks in late March and early April.
+In 2022, Sarah joined the IABP AK Spring 22 Deployment led by the University of Washington Polar Science Center and the Office of Naval Research International Cooperative Engagement Program for Polar Research in the northern most town in the United States, Utqiaġvik, Alaska for 2 weeks around the spring solstice.
+She also presented the Float Your Boat project at the 2022 American Geophysical Union (AGU) meeting in Chicago.

 Upcoming Events